Revisiting Model Inversion Evaluation: From Misleading Standards to Reliable Privacy Assessment: Additional results

 \subsubsection{Our evaluation framework is robust to MI evaluation across prompts}

-In this section, we provide an analysis of the variance in our proposed framework with respect to: \textbf{(1) the choice of reference images}, and \textbf{(2) different questions}, as shown in Fig.~\ref{fig:F_MLLM}.
-For different questions, We run our evaluation framework three times with three different questions: ``Does Image A depict the same individual as the images in Set B?'', ``Does Image A show the same person as those in Set B?'', ``Is the person in Image A the same as the one(s) shown in Set B?''.
-For different choices of reference images, we run our evaluation framework three times, each with a different random selection of reference images. we show that our $\mathcal{F}_{MLLM}$ is robust to MI evaluation across prompts.
+In this section, we provide an analysis of the variance in our proposed framework with respect to: \textbf{(1) Reference Image Variability}, and \textbf{(2) Question Phrasing Variability}, as shown in Fig.~\ref{fig:F_MLLM}.
+For Question Phrasing Variability, We run our evaluation framework three times with three different questions: ``Does Image A depict the same individual as the images in Set B?'', ``Does Image A show the same person as those in Set B?'', ``Is the person in Image A the same as the one(s) shown in Set B?''.
+For Reference Image Variability, we run our evaluation framework three times, each with a different random selection of reference images. we show that our $\mathcal{F}_{MLLM}$ is robust to MI evaluation across prompts.
+The results are presented in Tab.~\ref{tab:prompt_robust}.